troiwill/portable-ros/README.md

 This repository contains instructions for setting up ROS on Linux and Mac OS using conda.
 The instructions were derived from [Robostack](https://robostack.github.io/index.html).
 The setup script creates a conda environment for ROS Noetic Desktop.
 We recommend that you create a copy of this conda environment for your projects and add any additional (conda or ROS) packages you require for your project.

-This script has been tested on Mac OS X (M1) hosts.
+This script has been tested on Mac OS X (Intel and M1) hosts.

 ## Setup